The Victim Impact Statement my Wharton Ex-Boyfriend Doesn’t Want You to Read

 I think my favorite day was one day last June.
 Most classmates had already graduated or left Philly for the summer, which meant we didn’t have to hibernate and hide our sick relationship from our peers.
 It felt liberating, in a way, at the time.
 We walked to the Philadelphia Museum of Art wearing our matching black Phillies hats, only to find it was closed.
 We weren’t fazed.
 Instead, we impulsively hopped on a Schuylkill River boat tour and chatted up that older couple who was clearly still in love.
 The sun went down in a glorious ball of fire, which we watched from my rooftop.
 And for a few hours, we fooled ourselves into believing we were happy and okay.
 Normal, even.
 But that night, as we sat on my bedroom floor, you held me and played Tim McGraw’s “Please Remember Me.”
 As he sang, “You’ll find better love / Please remember me / When snow falls high outside your door / And I can’t hurt you anymore,” your tears melted into mine as I cried in your arms.
 Because we both knew how bad you’d been to me already, how bad you could be to me in the future, that I will find true love, and that that love could never be had with you.
 Even on our best day, I knew how dangerous you are, and on some level, you knew it, too.

 On September 4, 2017, I awoke in South Africa on business to dozens of calls, texts, and voicemails from you sent through more platforms than I knew existed to my personal and work accounts.
 As of that day, I only had a few weeks left on my three-month contract for the dream job I’ve wanted since I was a teenager and went into over $200,000 of student loans to obtain (they hadn’t yet told me if they’d convert me to full-time).
-And so on that day, I participated in meetings with a straight face while you relentlessly bombarded me with messages threatening that unless I agreed to speak to you, you would kill yourself by cocaine (including photos of the “8ball” of cocaine you’d purchased), release naked pictures of me, slander me to anyone who’d listen (this threat you began to carry out that day), etc. I had to ask my new boss to block all of your email addresses and phone numbers from our company’s systems (including the fake email addresses you made after I blocked your real ones and the new phone numbers you called me from after I blocked your personal ones).
+And so on that day, I participated in meetings with a straight face while you relentlessly bombarded me with messages threatening that unless I agreed to speak to you, you would kill yourself by cocaine (including photos of the “8ball” of cocaine you had purchased and disappearing Snapchat videos of you doing line after line after beckoning-death line), release naked pictures of me, slander me to anyone who’d listen (this threat you began to carry out that day), etc. I had to ask my new boss to block all of your email addresses and phone numbers from our company’s systems (including the fake email addresses you made after I blocked your real ones and the new phone numbers you called me from after I blocked your personal ones).
 I cried in front of my new boss and feared what all of this might mean for my full-time contract.
 Many of the emails you sent using Mailtrack — a Gmail add-in that will notify you whenever I open any one of those emails until the end of time.
 Stalker.